evakathie/ux-portfolio/projects/conscious-choice-platform.md

 </ul>
 </GraphicTranscript>

 <p>For the user stories of our user research, we identified different user roles or types of users from the interviews and the thematic analysis.
 On the highest level, we have the role of the <strong>online shop user</strong>, as this is the criteria by which we selected participants for our interviews.
 We used this role for the user stories that were not specific to a certain user type.
 We identified two types of users that differ in their search behaviour: the intentional consumer and the virtual window shopper.
 In the interviews, numerous participants mentioned that they search for a specific product when shopping online, we called this user role <strong>intentional consumer</strong>.
 On the opposite of that is the <strong>virtual window shopper</strong>, an online shop user who does not have a clear goal but browses through the products.
-For example one interviewee said:</p>
+For example, one interviewee said:</p>

 <Quote quote="I wanted a polo shirt from a certain brand [...] and I googled it and ended up on the website of the online shop where I ended up buying it. [...]
 Then I remembered that I could maybe use 1-2 new pullovers and then I just looked for pullovers." />